guilhemmarchand/telegraf-kafka/docs/kafka_monitoring.rst

    :alt: burrow_diagram.png
    :align: center

+**Burrow is a very powerful application that monitors all consumers (Kafka Connect connectors, Kafka Streams...) to report an advanced state of the service automatically, and various useful lagging metrics.**

-Telegraf has a native input for Burrow which polls consumers, topics and partitions lag metrics and statuses over http, use the following telegraf minimal configuration:
+**Telegraf has a native input for Burrow which polls consumers, topics and partitions lag metrics and statuses over http, use the following telegraf minimal configuration:**

 See: https://github.com/influxdata/telegraf/tree/master/plugins/inputs/burrow